Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes UB unique?

 No. The PCAT is only required for regular PharmCAS applicants.
 Students who do not meet the EA requirements after the fall semester of sophomore year may be considered through the regular/non-EA PharmCAS process during the same application period without submitting any additional materials (PCAT not required).
 Former EA candidates may apply via the regular/non-EA PharmCAS process during a future application period, at which time it will be required.

-No. Only regular PharmCAS and Pharmaceutical Sciences graduate applicants need letters of recommendation.
+No. Only PharmCAS and Pharmaceutical Sciences graduate applicants need letters of recommendation.

 Do Early Assurance students need to interview?

 Yes.
 The admissions interview is a required component of the application process for all PharmD candidates.
-Early Assurance Program students are invited for an interview sometime after admission to UB.
-UB students may take advantage of UB's Career Services interviewing resources to prepare.
+Early Assurance Program students are invited for an interview after admission to UB.
 In preparation for the interview, the professional program and career positioning, candidates are strongly advised to pursue additional extracurricular activities beyond the traditional classroom setting and prerequisite coursework.
 Pharmacy-specific exposure is suggested, though not required.
+See Interview Information.

 Take as many Biology, Chemistry and Math courses as you can.
-It is recommended that students take Physics, if available, and Calculus, if eligible, prior to high school graduation.
 If your school offers AP, IB or college level courses, consider challenging yourself appropriately.
 Note that these are merely suggestions for optimal preparation and do not reflect minimum entrance requirements.

 No. In fact, if you would like to be considered for the Early Assurance option, you MUST specify pharmacy as your major on your application to the University at Buffalo or before December 31 in your first semester freshman year at UB.
 The Office of Undergraduate Admissions at the University at Buffalo does not use different or special criteria when evaluating intended pharmacy students for admission into the University.

 If a grade of 'C' or higher is earned in any course, it is not recommended for you to retake it.
 The repeated grade does not replace the previous grade for pre-pharmacy students applying to the PharmD program at UB.
 Repeat grades will not be used in computing the Early Assurance GPA.
-Students should be aware of the Course Enrollment Control Policy, which restricts repeating certain courses.
+Students should be aware of the Repeat Policy which restricts repeating certain courses.

 What if I get a C- in a course?

 To remain in the Early Assurance Program, students must complete all enrolled courses with a grade equal to or greater than C. Exceptions may be considered and are made on a case by case basis by the SPPS Admissions Committee.
 If you are having trouble in any course, you are encouraged to first meet with your advisor and the professor.
 There are also a variety of tutoring programs at UB.
-See a list of Academic Success Centers and Tutoring, Tutoring Services for UB Students and UB Life & Learning Workshops.
+See a list of Academic Success Centers and Tutoring and Tutoring Services for UB Students.

 You are able to make changes to your schedule at any time during the drop/add period without any penalty.
-This period currently extends through the first week of the semester.
+This period extends through the seventh day of classes for the semester.
 Refer to the Office of the Registrar for exact dates.

 When can I withdraw from a course?